rflperry/rflperry.github.io/_pages/about.md

   - /about.html
 ---

-PhD student in statistics at the University of Washington in Seattle.
+PhD student in statistics at the University of Washington in Seattle; currently working on selective inference with Daniela Witten.

 Previously a Fulbright scholar with Bernhard Schölkopf at the [Max Planck Empirical Inference Department](https://is.mpg.de/employees/rperry), and researcher for Joshua Vogelstein in the [NeuroData Lab](https://neurodata.io/about).
 B.S. in Applied Mathematics & Statistics and M.S.E in Biomedical Data Science from Johns Hopkins University.